Key Decision Criteria for Your B2B Online Shop Based on Shopware

 Current delivery times

-Synchronization of prices and conditions
+Synchronization of prices and terms

 Digital documents and order status

-Returns management
+Returns processing

-B2B products often require detailed explanations:
+B2B products often require detailed explanation:

 Complex product variants